HeardLibrary/digital-scholarship/pubs/omeka/index.md

 7\.
 A more useful function is to import canvases in order to add their content as Omeka items.
 Click on `IIIF Toolkit` in the left menu, then go to the `Import Items` tab.
 There are three import types.
 I explored importing `Manifest` and `Canvas` types since I had those data available.

 Manifest is the most straightforward, but the import was messy and always created a new collection for each item imported.
-In theory, this could be avoided by selecting an existing collection using the `Parent` dropdown, but this never worked for me.
+In theory, this could be avoided by selecting an existing collection using the `Parent` dropdown, but that never worked for me.

 I concluded that importing canvases was the only feasible method.
 Unfortunately, canvas JSON usually doesn't exist in isolation -- it usually is part of the JSON for an entire manifest.
-The `From Paste` option is useful if you are capable of the tedious task of searching through the JSON for a whole manifest and copying just the JSON for a single canvas from it.
+The `From Paste` option is useful if you are capable of the tedious task of searching through the JSON of a whole manifest and copying just the JSON for a single canvas from it.
 I found it much more useful to just create a script that would generate minimal canvas JSON for an image and save it as a file, which could either be uploaded directly, or pushed to the web and read in through a URL.

 The script that I used to do this was [minimal_manifest.py](https://github.com/baskaufs/bassettassociates/blob/main/code/manifests/minimal_manifest.py).
 See the notes at the top of the script for use.
 In a nutshell, it gets the pixel dimensions from the image file, with labels and descriptions taken from a CSV file (the import does not use more information than that).
 These values are inserted into a JSON canvas template, then saved as a file.
 The script will loop through an entire directory of files, so it's relatively easy to make canvases for a number of images that were already uploaded using the CSV import function (just copy and paste labels and descriptions from the metadata CSV file).
 An example labels.csv file is [here](https://github.com/baskaufs/bassettassociates/blob/main/code/manifests/labels.csv).

 8\.
-Once the manifests have been generated, either upload them or paste their URLs (if they were pushed to the web).
+Once the manifests have been generated, either upload them or paste their URLs (if they were pushed to the web) on the IIIF Toolkit Import Items page.
 See [this example](https://s3.amazonaws.com/iiif-manifest.library.vanderbilt.edu/bassett/canvas/exhibit_pike_po_00.json) canvas file generated by the script from the CSV data above.
 Do not bother to check the `Set as Public?` checkbox because it does not work.
 For `Local Preview Size` and `Annotation Preview Size`, select Maximum.
 Click `Import`.

 9\.
 You will be taken to the Status panel.
 When the Status bar goes to "Completed", the item has been imported and you can look at it under items.
 See [this item created from the example data above](https://bassettassociates.org/archive/items/show/512).

 10\.
-Because there is no way to do this as a batch, nor to import metadata beyond the title and description, each item needs to be imported one at a time and the metadata added manually, or using the Bulk Metadata Editor plugin if possible.
+Because there is no way to import IIIF items as a batch, nor to import metadata from the canvas beyond the title and description, each item needs to be imported one at a time and the metadata added manually, or added using the Bulk Metadata Editor plugin if possible.
 This makes uploading many items somewhat impractical.
 However, for very large images whose detail cannot be seen well in a single image on a screen, the ability to pan and zoom is pretty important.
 So for some items, like large maps, this tool can be very nice despite the extra work.
 For a good example, see the [panels page](https://bassettassociates.org/archive/exhibits/show/artspace/panels) from an Omeka exhibit.
 It is best viewed by changing the embedded viewer to full screen.

 One thing that should be noted is that like other images associated with Omeka items, image import using the IIIF Toolkit generates thumbnail, square_thumbnail, and fullsize versions of the image.
 A IIIF import also generates an "original" JPEG version that is much smaller than the pyramidal tiled TIFF uploaded to the IIIF server.
 This means that it is possible to create items for TIFF images that are larger than the 50 MB recommended above.
 An example is the [Binder Park Master Plan](https://bassettassociates.org/archive/items/show/418).
-If you scroll to the bottom of its page and zoom in, you will see that an incredible amount of detail is visible because the original TIFF file was huge (347 MB).
+If you scroll to the bottom of its page and zoom in, you will see that an incredible amount of detail is visible because the original TIFF file being used by the IIIF server is huge (347 MB).
 So using IIIF import is a way to display and make available very large image files that exceed the practical limit of 50 MB discussed above.